mennolui/wp-foyer/README.txt

 = 1.0.1 =
 Improved code security: Sanitized and validated all user input, and escaped and sanitized the output of the plugin.

+= 1.1.0 =
+Added a PDF slide format.
+Creates a slide for each page in an uploaded PDF.

 == Upgrade Notice ==